srl-labs/learn-srlinux/docs/tutorials/programmability/event-handler/oper-group/oper-group-cfg.md

 ## Monitored paths
 The oper-group feature requires users to define a set of uplinks that are crucial for a working service.
 By monitoring the state of these selected uplinks oper-group decides if the downlinks' operational state should be changed.

-In the context of this tutorial, on `leaf1` two uplink interfaces `ethernet-1/49` and `ethernet-1/50` should be put under monitoring to avoid blackholing of traffic in case theie opr-state will change to down state.
+In the context of this tutorial, on `leaf1` two uplink interfaces `ethernet-1/49` and `ethernet-1/50` should be put under monitoring to avoid blackholing of traffic in case their oper-state will change to a down state.

 <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph="{&quot;page&quot;:13,&quot;zoom&quot;:3,&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;check-visible-state&quot;:true,&quot;resize&quot;:true,&quot;url&quot;:&quot;https://raw.githubusercontent.com/srl-labs/learn-srlinux/diagrams/opergroup.drawio&quot;}"></div>